radiantlogic-v8/documentation-new/documentation/sys-admin-guide/logs.md

 This is the number of milliseconds RadiantOne waits to receive a response from the replication journal.
 When the replication journal read timeout time is exceeded, RadiantOne skips the entry, and the next entry in the replication journal is searched.
 The next time the RadiantOne node checks the replication journal, it attempts to read the skipped entries.

-This setting is in Zookeeper and can be edited from the Main Control Panel -> ZooKeeper tab at `radiantone/v2/<clustername>/config/vds_server.conf` (or from command line using the vdsconfig utility).
+This setting is in Zookeeper and can be edited from the Main Control Panel > ZooKeeper tab at `radiantone/version/<clustername>/config/vds_server.conf`.
 The setting is called “replicationReadTimeoutMS”.
 The default is 0 (no timeout) meaning that the RadiantOne service waits forever for a response from the query to the replication journal.
 If the replicationReadTimeMS property is zero and there is a non-zero value for the Operation Timeout in the JNDI Pooling property (Main Control Panel > Settings > Server Backend > Connection Pooling), RadiantOne uses the Operation Timeout value to determine how long to wait for a response when querying the replication journal.
 If the replicationReadTimeMS property has a non-zero value, then it overrides the Operation Timeout value.

 ### Persistent Cache Refresh Log Level